ryguy2407/daynes-statamic/site/content/collections/listings/immaculate-renovation.md

 *  Two small rainwater tanks for irrigation
 *  Undercover storage under house

+Situated in a quiet pocket of Acacia Ridge, this home is a peaceful setting for a growing family.
+Likewise, investors will see potential in this home of solid construction and in a desirable location, ticking many boxes for potential tenants.
 Convenient to Elizabeth Street Shopping Centre and Acacia Marketplace on Beaudesert Road, both boasting a great range of amenities.
 Also situated to be convenient to a great range of primary schools and daycare centres in the surrounding local area.
 Perfect for those who commute, with great transport options to the north, south and west of Brisbane.
 This home will not last long, call today to arrange an inspection!